stovepilot/udacity_nano/project/readme.md

 ----
 ## Rationale

 Ingest of I94 immigration data to a set of tables in a Redshift database for analytical purposes.
 The (imaginary) use case requires the user to be able to analyse immigration data on an adhoc basis - with a focus on particular ports of entry.
-It is envisaged that the users will interact withte data using the
+It is envisaged that the users will interact with the data using Redshift.

 ## Approach

-A combination of Spark and SQL was use for this project; the data is staged on S3 and stored in a Reshift database.
+A combination of Spark and SQL was use for this project; the data is staged on S3 and stored in a Redshift database.

+- I chose to use pySpark as Spark allows scalablility - at present the Spark code runs locally but should we we wish to scale this up Spark is very well suited.
+- I chose SQL for the DB work as it is the simplest tool for the job and is well understood allowing for maintainability.
+- I chose S3 as it was the only viable option for cheap, scalable cloud storage in the environment I was working in.
+- I chose Redshift as it provides a scalable relational database which is ideal for he user case I have in mind - ad-hoc queries for analytical work

+### Other scenarios

+#### Data increased by 100x
+In this case the follwiing steps could be taken
+- Create an EMR envoronment and run the spark code in the cloud
+- Save the cleaned data directly to S3
+- Increase the size of the Redshift cluster
+- Optimise the database of for the most commonly run queries (possibly using a nosql environment such as Cassandra)

+#### Pipelines run at 7am daily
+In this case the code could be scheduled in an Airtlof job, it was written with this in mind and would not need significant rework.

+#### The database needs to be accessed by 100+ people
+Redshift should be able to handle this but the following steps could be taken
+- Increase the size of the Redshift cluster
+- Optimise the database of for the most commonly run queries (possibly using a nosql environment such as Cassandra)
+- If numbers grew further we could implement [Amazon Redshift Concurrency Scaling](https://aws.amazon.com/redshift/features/concurrency-scaling/)

 ## Data Exploration
 See detail in the ata Cleaning section below